 Of agricultural workers are women

-The business case is clear.
-Hundreds of thousands of women grow the crops and commodities that we buy, usually through our suppliers, to make our products.
+And the business case for Unilever is clear.
+Hundreds of thousands of women grow crops and commodities that we buy, usually through our suppliers, to make our products.
 Investing in the skills of women can strengthen the agricultural supply chains which we depend on for our ingredients, build trust in our business, and create a sustainable foundation for our future growth.

 Overcoming barriers, creating opportunity

 Another common barrier is training programmes that have traditionally catered for men.
-These may be available only at inconvenient times and in the wrong places for women with childcare and family responsibilities.
-They may take place in locations that are unsafe or use learning materials designed with men in mind.
+These may be available only at inconvenient times and places for women with childcare and family responsibilities.
+They may take place in locations that are unsafe, or use learning materials designed with men in mind.
+So when we design programmes, we look at them through a gender lens to ensure they suit the needs of women.
 At the same time, limited rights to land ownership may preclude women from raising finance to support farm investment programmes designed to improve yields and incomes.

 Few of the farmers and smallholders in our agricultural supply chain sell directly to us – we generally buy from suppliers, who buy from the farmers.
 As a result, we've developed an approach that enables us to reach women farmers through: